Update: 21/01/2017 Comparison with KZ ZST

 What are the KZ ZS3 Earphones by Knowledge Zenith?

 The world of awesome budget earphones and IEM's is on fire right now.
 Never has there been a better time to be an audiophile on a budget.
-Its only been half a year since we reviewed the universally loved Knowledge Zenith KZ ATE earbuds (Review).
+It's only been half a year since we reviewed the universally loved Knowledge Zenith KZ ATE earbuds (Review).
 KZ a new earphone that has just hit the market called the KZ ZS3 and you would think that a company that had so much success with its previous outing might want to raise its prices.
-They haven't, the ZS3 earbuds only cost $15 on Amazon right now.
+They haven't, the ZS3 earbuds only cost about $15.
 Just like their predecessor the 3's look incredibly impressive on paper.
 Buyers are treated to an 8mm dynamic driver earbud with the detachable cable with very good looks.
 Again this review is going to be done in the context of comparison against other sub-$50 earphones

 KZ ZS3 - Design and Build Quality